 We have added an option to auto-refresh a specific dashboard every 5 minutes.
 This is a great way to put the dashboard on your TV monitor or hallway screen and keep it updated.

 A new option to add a build history chart from the dashboard catalog lets you configure the build definition directly from the dashboard.
-Read the dashboards futures blog to learn how we are improving the discoverability and ease in bringing different charts to your dashboard.

 You can now add charts for work item queries to the dashboard from the widget catalog.
 These charts are configurable.
 You can choose a query, a chart type, and visualization options while staying in the dashboard context.
 Chart types include pie, bar, column, stacked bar, line, area, and stacked area.
 You can also display data in a pivot table.
 Additionally, you can still add charts from the Charts tab in the Work hub and configure them just like you have always done.